What is Radar (Spider/Web/Polar Bar) Chart?

 Where can Radar (Spider) charts be used?

-Now that you have got a hang of the Radar chart, let’s keep our beer mugs aside for a while and see some of its business applications.
+Now that you have got a hang of the Radar chart (sometimes also referred to as the Spider Web Diagram), let’s keep our beer mugs aside for a while and see some of the uses of radar charts and their business applications

 Skill Analysis of Employees: